-New Approaches to Member and Provider Care Coordination
+New Approaches to Healthcare Member and Provider Care Coordination

-This is a critical time for healthcare.
+This is a critical time for healthcare provider and member services.
 The right technology can help health plans push forward and deliver new, innovative solutions that satisfy their providers and members.
 However, legacy architecture and siloed information still remain a challenge.

 How do payers push forward in an era of rising costs, market disruption, and mounting member expectations across the care continuum?